kacpersienkiewicz/SQL-Repos/README.md

 ## NBA Dataset Abstract

 This analysis is meant to look at how team statistiscs, like total points and rebounds, changed over time.
 Additionally, I wanted to look at how a draft prospect's position, weight and height changed.
 Basically, I will look at a player's weight, height and position during the draft and compare it to the same things in the current season.
+Most of the second half of the project is deidcated to looking at the height/weight distribution of the different positions.

 ## Mental Health in Tech Abstract